 What's the future like for programmatic audio advertising?

-Thanks to this, targeted ads reach audiences that are most likely to make a purchase.
+Thanks to this, targeted ads reach audiences most likely to make a purchase.
 As a result, the ad recall increases, and the online advertising campaign budget typically gets saved (since targeted ads are not broadcasted to podcast listeners who fall out of selected targeting criteria).

 Advertisers can strategically target digital audiences by geo, time of the day (and other parameters that traditional broadcast parameters allow).

 In connection with this and the growing number of audio streaming services, the volume of audio placements will soon be comparable to traditional radio advertising.
-It is also expected that the capacities of digital audio ads will be extended in the future thanks to the new platforms, voice assistants, and bots.
+It is also expected that the capacities of digital audio ads will be extended in the future thanks to the platforms, voice assistants, and bots.
 If this happens, users will be able to interact with an audio ad unit using their own voice commands.

 How to make it work?

 Activating programmatic audio ads is just as simple as video ads or native ads if you use an advertising platform like SmartyAds DSP.
 Here's how to reach premium digital audiences with SmartyAds: